Build a Cheap Power Supply for Your FPV Drone Workbench and LiPo Charger

 The banana sockets I am using require drilling eight 8mm holes for installation.

-1. Put masking tape on, cover the internal of PSU to avoid leaving any metal dust or scrap as it may cause short circuit; If possible it would be preferable to remove all electronics from the case first
+1. Preparation: Put masking tape on the PSU to avoid leaving any metal dust or scrap that may cause a short circuit.
+If possible, remove all electronics from the case first.

-2. Start drilling with a small drill bit and work your way up.
-I started with 2mm one, then 4mm and 8mm
+2. Drilling: Start drilling with a small drill bit and work your way up.
+I started with a 2mm bit, then progressed to 4mm, and finally 8mm.

-3. Try not to drill through components inside :) A little tip: put something hard (e.g. wood block) under the hole you are drilling, but if you have already removed all the electronics from the case it would even be better
+3. Support: Try not to drill through components inside.
+A little tip: put something hard (e.g., a wood block) under the hole you are drilling.
+However, if you have already removed all the electronics from the case, it would be even better.

 diy-charger-psu-power-supply-img_4767 diy-charger-psu-power-supply-img_4770

-As you can see, my drilling isn’t perfect, but will get the job done just fine.
+As you can see, my drilling isn’t perfect, but it will get the job done just fine.

 diy-charger-psu-power-supply-img_4783 diy-charger-psu-power-supply-img_4773